A guest post by Nikolay Stoyanov.

 We constantly have to alternate between different methods and to invent new approaches.

 In the last few years, video content has become more popular, both for users and search engines.

 If you browse random queries, you might see much more YouTube videos among top Google results.
-This is connected to various things such as: increased use of mobile devices making it easier to watch videos instead of reading textual content, young generations growing up and are used to more interactive content, overall change in content popularity.
+This is connected to various things such as increased use of mobile devices making it easier to watch videos instead of reading textual content, young generations growing up and are used to more interactive content, the overall change in content popularity.

 My prediction is that in the next few years you will be forced to start producing videos.
 Simply put, you cannot neglect the attention this type of content is getting.

 If you’re already creating videos and are successful at it, you might consider adding explainer videos to your arsenal.
 Explainer videos or explainers are the news video form that lasts for a couple of minutes and is meant to explain something.

 It is great for certain industries that are pretty dry and focused on definitions.
 It gives your content another dimension and based on everything I’ve seen, they really convert well.